Average Score of MCAT

 MCAT Scoring and Score Releasing

 MCAT test has four sections in total-three in the multiple choice section and one is a writing section.
 First, raw scores are decided for each of the three multiple-choice sections based on the number of correct answers and then each of the separate raw scores are converted into a score on a 15-point scale.
 Raw scores are converted into scaled scores so that the slightest variation in the difficulty level of the different tests is compensated.
 Score on the Writing part is converted into an alphabetical score ranging from J to T (highest).
 Accordingly, the total score will be a number denoting the aggregate of the three multiple-choice sections and a letter denoting the score for the writing section.
-For example, if your individual scores on the multiple choice section are like 13, 12, and 12 and the score for the Writing Sample is T, your total MCAT score reads as 37T.
-However, while interpreting the MCAT scores, factors like fatigue, anxiety, less optimal test room conditions, etc. should also be considered to improve the reliability of the test.
-MCAT scoring uses an SEM (standard error of measurement) of 2 points to define the 68 percent confidence bands around reported individual scores.
+For example, if your individual scores on the multiple choice section are like 13, 12, and 12 and the score for the Writing Sample is T, your total test score reads as 37T.
+However, while interpreting the scores, factors like fatigue, anxiety, less optimal test room conditions, etc. should also be considered to improve the reliability of the test.
+The test's scoring uses an SEM (standard error of measurement) of 2 points to define the 68 percent confidence bands around reported individual scores.
 That is, if the reported score is 23, in 68% cases, the true level of achievement lies within the range 21 to 25 (23-2 and 23+2).
 Similarly a reported score of 25 will fall within the confidence range of 23 to 27; and the confidence ranges overlap indicating that the true level of achievements in both cases are, perhaps, more or less similar.

 Since 2003, MCAT scores are automatically released into the centralized AMCAS (American Medical College Application Service) system and from here to all the participating medical schools.
-Scores can also be released to other centralized application systems, if required, by using the MCAT Testing History (THx) System available online.
+Scores can also be released to other centralized application systems, if required, by using the Testing History (THx) System available online.

 How Do Medical Schools Use the Score?

-There is no uniform rule across the various universities and medical schools on how they use the MCAT score for selecting candidates.
+There is no uniform rule across the various universities and medical schools on how they use the result of MCAT for selecting candidates.
 Based on the policies of individual medical schools and the number of applications they receive in a year, the criteria vary and might even change over a period of time.

-- Some give equal importance to GPA and MCAT scores, while some others prefer to evaluate candidates on the overall quality of their applications based on 23 application variables such as interview, gender, ethnicity, rural background and so on.
-At the same time, there is a third group, which gives a slight preference to MCAT scores.
+- Some give equal importance to GPA and MCAT results, while some others prefer to evaluate candidates on the overall quality of their applications based on 23 application variables such as interview, gender, ethnicity, rural background and so on.
+At the same time, there is a third group, which gives a slight preference to scores.

-- If you want to understand what a good MCAT score is, it is better to look at the accepted MCAT average score of the individual medical schools you apply to, and there might be great differences.
-For example, the University of Illinois College Of Medicine had an accepted MCAT average score of 31 in the year 2011, while the Pritzker School of Medicine had an accepted MCAT average score of 36 in the same year.
+- If you want to understand what a good score is, it is better to look at the accepted average score of the individual medical schools you apply to, and there might be great differences.
+For example, the University of Illinois College Of Medicine had an accepted average score of 31 in the year 2011, while the Pritzker School of Medicine had an accepted average score of 36 in the same year.

 Terms and Conditions